hybridgroup/gophercon-2023/sensor/arduino/README.md

 tinygo flash -target nano-rp2040 ./step0/main.go
 ```

-Once the Arduino is flashed correctly, the built-in LED labeled "L" should start to turn on and off once per second.
+Once the Arduino is flashed correctly, the built-in amber LED to the right of the USB jack should start to turn on and off once per second.
 Now everything is setup correctly and you are ready to continue.

 ### step1.go - Blue LED